Pro-Beijing candidates sweep victories at Hong Kong polls

 The opposition camp has criticized the elections, with the largest pro-democracy party, the Democratic Party, fielding no candidates for the first time since the 1997 handover.

-Lam said she expects that work with the 90 legislators would continue to be “very exciting” because they have different opinions on many social issues.
+Lam said she expects that work with the 90 legislators will be “very exciting” because they have different opinions on many social issues.

-Lam is expected to travel to Beijing later Monday on a duty-reporting trip, which she says is to give a full account to Beijing on the latest political and economic situation in Hong Kong.
+Lam was expected to travel to Beijing later Monday on a duty-reporting trip, which she says is to give a full account to Beijing of the latest political and economic situation in Hong Kong.

 “I expect to cover a wide range of issues on this particular duty visit because through two very decisive acts of the central authorities, Hong Kong is now back on the right track of ‘one country, two systems,’” she said.